achyuki/TSTUI/README.md

 ## Config

 You can configure ignore rules in the `~/.tstuignore` file.
-These paths will be ignored during backup.
+These paths will be skipped during backup and rollback.

 ```
 # The format is consistent with the .gitignore file.